 About me: See http://stepno.com

 Despite years as a journalist and more years as a graduate student and teacher, I do write hypertextually in this blog — with lots of revisions, digressions, linkages, asides, footnotes and parentheses.
-This style is not the best for quick reading on the Web, but it does provide resources for students who want to delve deeper into a topic.
-And, if nothing else, I can serve as a bad example of efficient structure and linear thinking, or as a poster child for Attention Deficit Disorder.
+This style is not the best for quick reading on the Web, but I always felt it did provide resources for students who might want to delve deeper into a topic.
+And, if nothing else, I believe I can serve as a bad example for those looking for more efficient structure and linear thinking, or as a poster child for Attention Deficit Disorder.

 About this blog: The title and subtitle pretty much say it all.
 I used this WordPress.com blog most heavily when I was teaching journalism full-time at Radford University.
 (Radford did not provide its own user-friendly blogging platform for faculty.
 A few of us tried, unsuccessfully, to get support for a Drupal-based or WordPress-based home page and blog server in the School of Communication, as mentioned in my first post, from June 2009.
-This site gradually took over as my most-used blog, succeeding ones I’d been writing for most of a decade at Blogger (http://boblog.blogspot.com, still in operation, but I’ve shifted its focus to music) and radio.weblogs.com (archived at http://stepno.com/oldblog when the original service was discontinued), as well as the Harvard-colored Red Liner blog I started in 2003 while a hanger-on at the Berkman Center blogging group.
+This site gradually took over as my most-used blog, succeeding ones I’d been writing for most of a decade at Blogger (http://boblog.blogspot.com (still in operation, but I’ve shifted its focus to music) and radio.weblogs.com (archived at http://stepno.com/oldblog when the original service was discontinued), as well as the Harvard-crimson-colored Red Liner blog I started in 2003 while a hanger-on at Dave Winer‘s Berkman Center blogging group.

 About the ads: For now, this site is hosted by the free wordpress.com service in exchange for my letting WordPress post ads at the bottom of some pages.
 As a logged-in user, I don’t even see the ads, so I certainly do not endorse any of the products or services that appear there.
 If you see any ads that you find offensive, please let me know by submitting a comment at the bottom of my most recent blog post.